usaid-cs/yesterday-i-learned/cs.md

 - **An abstract data type (ADT) is just a contract**.
 The user of the ADT doesn't need to know how it's implemented; the provider of the ADT doesn't need to know how it's used.
 - [Metaclasses](https://en.wikipedia.org/wiki/Metaclass) are classes whose instances are classes.
 - You use [recursion](https://stackoverflow.com/a/7186607/1558430) to do variable-depth for loops.
+- [JIT compilers might actually be faster than AOT compilers](https://softwareengineering.stackexchange.com/questions/274640/why-is-android-runtimes-aot-compilation-more-performant-than-dalviks-jit) given the amount of information that is available to them when the program is running.
+The advantage of AOT, however, is it can take as much time as it wants, and compile only once.